polyaxon/polyaxon/site/docs/setup/connections/git.md

 ## Connecting private repos

-To use external private repos, you need first to create a secret with an access token or username/password with read access, read more about some of the [supported platforms](/integrations/scm/).
+To use external private repos, you need first to create a secret with an access token or username/password with read access, to use for your git connection(s).

-You can use that secret in your git connection(s)
+Read more about some of the [supported platforms](/integrations/scm/).

 ```yaml
 connections: